 Telecommuters are a relatively large percentage of the workforce: 10.29% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Hermitage is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Hermitage doesn't have a public transportation system that people use for their commute.

 The per capita income in Hermitage in 2022 was $15,736, which is low income relative to Missouri and the nation.
 This equates to an annual income of $62,944 for a family of four.
 Hermitage also has one of the higher rates of people living in poverty in the nation, with 48.26% of its population below the federal poverty line.